What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Empirical Investigation

 \subsection{Comparing Choices of LLMs vs. Experts}

 \paragraph{Experiment.}

-Our comparison with experts operates on two levels: agreement on the single top-ranked policy and similarity across the entire ranking of four policies, measured using the normalized Kendall tau distance.
-This allows us to assess not only the final choice but also the structure of preference.
-The comparison between the two human experts on Universal scenarios provides a baseline for inter-human agreement on decontextualized policy dilemmas.
+Our comparison with experts operates on two levels: agreement on the top-ranked policy choice as well as the ranking over four policies, measured using the normalized Kendall tau distance.
+The comparison between the human experts on Universal scenarios provides a reference for inter-human agreement on decontextualized policy dilemmas.

-\paragraph{Results.} Our analysis reveals a moderate but nuanced alignment between LLMs and experts.
-As shown in Table~\ref{tab:alignment_scores_compact}, which compares experts with GPT-4.1, the degree of agreement varies by context.
-In Johannesburg, the LLM’s top choice matched the expert’s choice 50\% of the time, with a weak ranking correlation (Kendall's Tau) of 0.20.
-The South Bend case is particularly revealing: despite a higher top-choice agreement of 60\%, the overall ranking correlation was a mere 0.10.
-This suggests that while the LLM and the South Bend expert could often agree on the single best policy, their underlying priorities for the remaining options diverged significantly.

-The Universal scenarios provide the most telling baseline.
-The two human experts that annotate the universal scenarios agreed on a top policy in only 40\% of cases, and their overall rankings showed almost no correlation ($\tau = 0.07$).
-In this light, GPT-4.1’s alignment with the South Bend expert (60\% agreement, $\tau = 0.33$) is notable, as it exceeds the human-human baseline on both metrics.
-We conjecture that this is because the experts are taking contextual information into account while making their choice, which can be vital for effective policy making.